aruder77/espVent/README.md

 ## EspVent Firmware

-The EspVent Firmware is based on my generic firmware for the Esp32 [espGeneric](https://github.com/aruder77/esp32Generic).
+The EspVent Firmware is based on the great framework homie-esp32 https://github.com/homieiot/.

 ### Installation instructions